 - The COVID-19 vaccines available in the United States meet the FDA’s rigorous standards for safety and effectiveness.
 Tens of millions of people in the United States have received COVID-19 vaccines, and all COVID vaccines will continue to be monitored for safety.

 - Serious health effects from vaccines are very rare.
 It’s highly unlikely that COVID-19 vaccines will cause long-term health problems.
 Also, there is no evidence at all that they will cause infertility or cancer.

 - Your risk for serious health problems is much lower from the vaccine than your risk if you’re unvaccinated and get COVID-19.
 COVID-19 can leave you with heart and lung damage and other conditions that require long-term treatment.
 Vaccines are much safer paths to immunity than the disease itself.

-- All available COVID-19 vaccines are highly effective against severe illness, hospitalization, and death due to COVID-19, including from the Delta variant.
+- All available COVID-19 vaccines are highly effective at preventing severe illness, hospitalization, and death due to COVID-19.

 - Let’s reach out and support students and staff who choose not to be physically present in our buildings during these trying times.